some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

-Keep in mind that when transporting a CAN frame of 8 Byte over Ethernet an overhead of up to 100 Bytes might be needed in the near future (using IPv6 and/or security mechanisms).
+Keep in mind that when transporting a CAN frame of 8 byte over Ethernet an overhead of up to 100 bytes might be needed in the near future (using IPv6 and/or security mechanisms).
 So it is recommended to use larger RPC calls as shown in the first part of the document instead of small CAN like communication.

 .. feat_req:: 🎯
     :id: feat_req_someip_567